itsuncheng/fashion_gan/README.md

 # fashion_gan

 This is the official repository for the HKUST COMP 4901J Final Project that contains all the relevant source code, jupyter notebooks, and configuration files for the paper.
+The paper is also included in the repository and can be found [here](https://github.com/itsuncheng/fashion_gan/blob/master/COMP_4901J_Final_Report%20FULL.pdf).

 ## Brief Description of the Files